tlanettepollard/ToDoApp-TLP/codenotes.md

 Hi, I'm back again.
 I was working on another project.
 So, the last time I was here, I tried to do Draggable N Droppable.
 It didn't work for me yet.
 I may abandon that part of the project and make another todo list with that feature.
 4:15pm- I decided to abandon the DND on this project.
 I will probably do another one with the DND later.

+### 03/28/2022
+Hi, I'm back.
+I tried to work on the TodoList with the DnD.
+Still having issues.
+So I will complete the project without DND for now.

 ---

 Code holder